5= The Birds

 Our main pic, above, the newly revamped pub in south Leytonstone has an achingly hot suntrap garden (as well as spacious front terrace), yet with plenty of shade on offer to stop you cooking.
 And the landlord himself is so sunny you’ll be bezzies by the time you leave.
 More info.

 2. Heathcote & Star

 Its stunning and capacious garden, with central alfresco bar, is almost rural, like the village pub it could be (or perhaps once was).
 Just take your noise control headphones if you’re particularly sensitive to the sound of a teed-up toddler running amok.
-The £5 Aperol spritzes more than compensate, however, and it makes for lively, sun-drenched people-watching.
+However, it makes for lively, sun-drenched people-watching.
 More info.

 1. The North Star

 Actually it’s the front pavement terrace of this bucolic Bushwood boozer that takes our top spot in E11.
 Here you can bask (factor 30 firmly applied) like a lizard, Neck Oil in hand, pondering the timeless view over tiny terraced cottages.
 But be warned: the sun is ferocious all day long.
 At least if things get too over-heated there’s a shadier rear courtyard, too.
 Cheers!
 More info.

 August 2020 UPDATE: We love the courtyard garden at Filly Brook too.